peterramsing/lost/README.md

 ## Browser Support

 - [`calc()` grids](https://webdesign.tutsplus.com/tutorials/calc-grids-are-the-best-grids--cms-22902) work perfect on IE9+ with poor support on old Android browsers ([`calc()` browser support](http://caniuse.com/#feat=calc)).
-- Currently awaiting this [Issue](https://github.com/closingtag/calc-polyfill/issues/10) to be fixed in order to support IE8 (with a polyfill obviously).
-If it's not fixed rather quickly, I will add support for IE8 manually.

 ### Other Projects